vikram0888/OD_automation_tf-2/README.md

-Object Detection using Tensorflow-2 .
+Object Detection Automation using Tensorflow-2 .
 With the help of @c17hawke (Sunny Bhaveen Chandra) I had automated this.

 # Commands